 In other words, the United States has enough wind energy capacity across these projects to generate power for 15 million homes.

-What types of wind farms are there?
+What are the types of wind energy?

 - Onshore Wind Farms